Donor Designation Policy

 Making a Designation

 United Way understands that some donors choose to direct a portion of their gift to a specific agency.
-Although we process these donor-directed contributions as a service to our donors, United Way is unable to guarantee how designated funds to a specific agency will be used or ensure measurable results by the recipient agency.
-Any agency receiving designations must be a 501(c)(3) organization and must comply with the United States Patriot Act by submitting the proper documentation to United Way.
+Although we process these donor-directed contributions as a service to our donors, United Way is unable to guarantee how designated funds to a specific organization will be used or ensure measurable results by the recipient organization.
+Any organization receiving designations must be a 501(c)(3) nonprofit and must comply with the United States Patriot Act by submitting the proper documentation to United Way.

 If you wish to make a designation to a specific organization, the following is required:

 - Confirm that the agency you wish to donate to is a legally recognized 501(c)(3), nonprofit organization by visiting Guidestar, or contact your designated agency.

 - Specify the designation amount.

 - Provide complete agency information, including the name, street address, city and state to ensure that your designated gift goes to the right agency—many have similar names.

 - Submit designation information at the time of the pledge.

 Designated gifts made to our partner organizations are sent in addition to any existing program funding provided by United Way.